nuvious/pam-duress/docs/ArchLinux.md

 ### Dependencies

-For the dependencies arch packages the development libraries with opensll so your dependencies look more like the below:
+For the dependencies arch packages the development libraries with openssl so your dependencies look more like the below:

 ```bash